Laurelville Retreat Center’s mission is to provide a peaceful natural setting to reconnect, refresh, renew, and encounter Christ-like hospitality.

 In 2021, after a 5+ year process examining best practices and perceptions of Laurelville, the board voted to approve a branding change.
 Even though Laurelville has been open to non-Mennonites since its inception, branding research revealed that many people were still unsure if Laurelville was open only to Mennonites or what they could expect to find by visiting.
 Some members of the local community still had either never heard of Laurelville or were unaware that it was open to them.
 While the official name remains Laurelville Mennonite Church Center, future communications will use the name “Laurelville Retreat Center”.

 Laurelville’s history continues to be celebrated—and its future, shaped— by those who have supported it through prayer, volunteer time and energy, and financial gifts.
 From the very beginning Laurelville has been owned by a group of families, known as the Association.
-Currently consisting of more than 300 families, this group meets annually for Association meetings, appoints a board of directors to provide organizational oversight, provides financial assistance for scholarships and building projects and promotes Laurelville around the country.
+Currently consisting of nearly 300 families, this group meets annually for Association meetings, appoints a board of directors to provide organizational oversight, provides financial assistance for scholarships and building projects, and promotes Laurelville around the country.

 75th Anniversary Video